US Cash Products-Chicago gasoline surges, sellers absent

 In the New York Harbor, distillate markets were mixed in thin trading.
 Buyers lined up for barrels of ultra-low sulfur diesel, sending differentials up by 0.75 cent a gallon, while sellers actively sought buying interest for heating oil, which was offered 0.10 cent weaker.

-Prompt F5 RBOB was done at 4.25 cents under the March RBOB futures contract on NYMEX, down 0.75 cent, while any-February barrels were done at 3.90 cents under, down almost a penny.
+Prompt F5 RBOB was pegged at 4.00/3.50 cents under the March RBOB futures contract on NYMEX, down a half cent, while any-February barrels were also down a half cent at 3.75/3.25 cents under.

 For more refinery news, please go to